 The Program calls for interest-based ads to include an “Advertising Option Icon” that links consumers to information about Interest-Based Advertising and allows them to make choices about the interest-based ads they receive.
 By clicking on the icon, consumers can visit the industry-developed AboutAds Consumer Opt-Out Page to easily opt-out of some or all of the interest-based ads they receive, if they choose.

 DMA and the Council of Better Business Bureaus (BBB) share responsibility for ensuring accountability and enforcement of the Program.
-All DMA members are required to comply with the Program as a condition of membership, and enforcement activities will extend to both members and non-members.
-The DMA will ensure compliance through the use of monitoring technology and utilizing monitoring technology specifically designed for the Self-Regulatory Program.
-In addition to DMA’s long-standing complaint-based system, advanced monitoring technology will enable DMA to proactively seek out compliance issues across the Internet, and gather evidence to effectively investigate the complaints received.
+All DMA members are required to comply with applicable DMA Guidelines, and enforcement activities will extend to both members and non-members.